awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-checklist-manifest-instr.md

 The URL of the location of the repository\.
 This must be a full URL with a protocol prefix \(for example, https://github\.com/*ACCOUNT\_NAME*/*REPO\_NAME*\)\.
 + type: string
 + required: true
+**dependencies\[\]\.repository\.path**
+The relative path from the project workspace for the dependency\.
++ type: string
++ required: true
 **dependencies\[\]\.repository\.branch**
 The branch of the dependency that is used\.
-If the package uses the default main branch, don't include this parameter to keep the length of the manifest at a minimum\.
+If the package uses the release branch of libraries, don't include this parameter to keep the length of the manifest at a minimum\.
 + type: string
 + required: false
 **license**